asrob-uc3m/robotDevastation-user-manual/en/install-robot-devastation-windows---pc.md

 ## Download and install YARP binaries

 RD software is designed around YARP.
-In case you installed Visual Studio 2013, you may just download precompiled binaries from the [YARP downloads page](http://www.yarp.it/installation_downloads.html) (select `MSVC12 x86`) and skip to [#Download and install additional dependencies](#download-and-install-additional-dependencies).
-If not, you'll need to compile ACE and YARP from sources.
+In case you installed a recent version of Visual Studio, you may just download precompiled binaries from the [YARP downloads page](http://www.yarp.it/download.html) and skip to [#Download and install additional dependencies](#download-and-install-additional-dependencies).
+Alternatively, you may compile ACE and YARP from sources.

 ## Download and compile ACE from sources